What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 To ensure that children and families are receiving the right services at the right time, in the least restrictive setting possible.

-CSA is a state and local combination funding pool (State Pool) - a flexible resource for local teams to create individualized service plans for families.
+CSA is a state-and-local combination funding pool (State Pool) - a flexible resource for local teams to create individualized service plans for families.
 This money can be used to pay for everything from in-home counseling and behavioral therapy to special education placements or residential treatment if necessary.

 The Two Teams Behind CSA: FAPT and CPMT